Jenny, living with acquired thrombotic thrombocytopenic purpura, U.S.

 Inspired by Patients

-aTTP is a rare, life-threatening, autoimmune-based, blood disorder characterized by extensive clot formation in small blood vessels throughout the body, leading to a very low platelet count, loss of red blood cells and restricted blood supply to parts of the body.
-It can result in widespread organ damage especially in the brain and heart.
+In 2018, Sanofi launched the first approved treatment for aTTP, a rare, life-threatening, autoimmune-mediated blood disorder characterized by clot formation in small blood vessels throughout the body, leading to a very low platelet count, restricted blood supply to parts of the body, and ultimately organ damage.

-We are currently conducting late-stage clinical trials of an investigational therapy for the treatment of cold agglutinin disease (CAD), which has no approved treatments today.
+We are currently conducting late-stage clinical trials of a breakthrough investigational therapy for the treatment of CAD, a chronic and serious autoimmune hemolytic anemia with no approved therapy.